Your first appointment

 Ear exam

-Your audiologist may use an otoscope to look into your or your child’s ears.
-This is a cone-shaped instrument which has a light at the end to help them see any physical problems inside the ear.
+Your audiologist may use an otoscope to look into you or your child's ears.
+This cone-shaped instrument has a light on the end to help them see any physical problems inside the ear.

 Hearing test